Surgery for gallbladder cancer

 When cancer is found during gallbladder surgery

-Sometimes the cancer is found by chance during keyhole surgery to remove the gallbladder (laparoscopic cholecystectomy).
-If this happens, the surgeon will stop the operation.
-You will then have an appointment with a gallbladder cancer specialist.
+If cancer is found during keyhole surgery to remove the gallbladder (laparoscopic cholecystectomy), the surgeon will stop the operation.
+You will then be referred to a doctor who is a gallbladder cancer specialist.

 Radical cholecystectomy